Australian Couples Estate Planning Bundle

 3. your Self-Managed Superannuation Fund

-4. your dead parent’s Bankruptcy Trust in their Wills
+4. your dead parent’s Bankruptcy Trust which they put in their Wills

 This article considers the value of putting Bankruptcy Trusts in Wills.

-A gift in a Will is lost if you are bankrupt
+A gift in a Will is lost if your beneficiary is bankrupt

-Under Bankruptcy law anything a bankrupt inherits during their bankruptcy goes to the the trustee in bankruptcy.
+Under Bankruptcy law, anything a bankrupt inherits during their bankruptcy is lost.
+This is to the trustee in bankruptcy.

 The executor of the Will gives the assets gifted to you to the trustee in bankruptcy.
 These assets satisfy the demands of the bankrupt beneficiary’s creditors.